oakenclast/vsscrollbar/README.md

-# vsscrollbar
+# vsscrollbar v.
+0.1.1
-**Virtual scroll with filtering and custom scrollbar - AngularJS UI component**
+**Virtual scroll with filtering and custom scrollbar - AngularJS reusable UI component**

 ## Description
 AngularJS directive which implements the virtual scroll, filtering of the items and the customizable scrollbar